-We have audited the consolidated financial statements of Tantalus System Holding Inc. (the "Company"), which comprise:

-- the consolidated statements of financial position as at December 31, 2022 and December 31, 2021 - the consolidated statements of operations and comprehensive (loss) income for the years then ended - the consolidated statements of changes in shareholders' equity (deficit) for the years then ended - the consolidated statements of cash flows for the years then ended - and notes to the consolidated financial statements, including a summary of significant accounting policies (hereinafter referred to as the "financial statements").
+We have audited the consolidated financial statements of Tantalus Systems Holding Inc. [the "Company"], which comprise the consolidated statement of financial position as at December 31, 2023 and the consolidated statement of operations and comprehensive loss, the consolidated statement of changes in shareholders' equity and the consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2022 and December 31, 2021, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2023, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards ["IFRSs"].

-Basis for Opinion
+Basis for opinion

 We conducted our audit in accordance with Canadian generally accepted auditing standards.
-Our responsibilities under those standards are further described in the "Auditor's Responsibilities for the Audit of the Financial Statements" section of our auditor's report.

-We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the consolidated financial statements section of our report.
+We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the consolidated financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.